 As well as helping to find and link individual patients to care, RDTs for schistosomiasis are needed for essential surveillance and disease tracking, so that mass drug administration programmes can be appropriately targeted and their impact measured.

 Two RDTs to detect CAA in blood and/or urine are being developed.
 One is designed to support ongoing schistosomiasis control programmes, by providing data to estimate prevalence and intensity of infection, supporting the update of guidelines on routine use of RDTs for schistosomiasis.
 The other one will have a higher sensitivity, and will support elimination efforts by identifying individuals with low levels of infection.

 RDTs for CAA are expected to be key to supporting national schistosomiasis control and elimination programmes in low- and middle-income countries, primarily due to their ease of use and suitability for resource-limited settings.

 What is the timescale?

 Activities are planned to run for 4 years, between 2018 and 2022.

 Partners and funding

-Ongoing work streams are being supported with catalytic funding from the Bill & Melinda Gates Foundation, and Merck (through their Global Health Institute) and others.
-This complements support from UK aid from the UK government and the Swiss Agency for Development and Cooperation (SDC).
+Ongoing work streams are being supported with catalytic funding from the Bill & Melinda Gates Foundation, and Merck (through their Global Health Institute).
+This complements support from UK aid from the British people and the Swiss Agency for Development and Cooperation (SDC).